maysam-tayyeb/accessible-tabs/README.md

 # Accessible Tabs Web App

-This is my solution to Iress's code challenge.
-It is a WCAG 2 compliant web project developed using React, where users can interact with multiple tab groups in a single page while they retain their state after page refresh and back/forward navigation.
+This is a WCAG 2 compliant web project developed using React, where users can interact with multiple tab groups in a single page while they retain their state after page refresh and back/forward navigation.

 ## Available Scripts